jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/bare_metal/dedicated_storage_install_kubernetes.rst

    For Kubernetes SRIOV network attachments:

-   * Configure the SRIOV device plug in:
+   * Configure SRIOV device plug in:

      ::